This web site is brought to you as a public service by Chip

 DirTree Directory Tree Builder has a number of added

-This describes how to use formulas to determine the last non-blank
+This page describes how to use formulas to determine the last non-blank

-This describes how and why you should use the Break In Class Module
+This page describes how and why you should use the Break In Class Module

 A new feature has been added to the DirTree add-in that allows you to control the depth of folder